If you’re a big fan of your dog and gardening, you may have wondered about adding dog-safe plants.

 Unfortunately, a wide range of houseplants can be dangerous for your animal, especially if your dog puts everything in his mouth and likes to eat what he finds.
 It’s essential to avoid any poisonous plants or shrubs.

-Even if your dog doesn’t chew on leaves or stems, drinking water from a container that holds a toxic plant is enough to injure your dog potentially.
+Even if your dog doesn’t chew on leaves or stems, drinking water from a container holding a toxic plant can injure it.

 Keep these plants out of reach: